danabananarama/scribbles/soundness/soundness.md

 In the last year or so, my team has been working on a project implemented in Typescript.
 Having grown accustomed to languages which complain immediately when an undefined property is accessed, initially it was a bit daunting!

-Thankfully Typescript’s static typing system has helped a lot in being able to reason about code, and while it makes no pretensions to perfection, I’ve found it fascinating to try and understand what is gained by (intentionally) trading purity for convenience.
+Thankfully Typescript’s static typing system has helped a lot in being able to reason about code, and while it makes no pretensions to perfection, I’ve found it fascinating to try and understand what is gained by (intentionally) trading purity for simplicity and/or usefulness.

 I find the concept of soundness particularly interesting, having come across it in mathematics before, but not really understanding what it means when programmers use it.
 (As with many such concepts, I suspect this is partially due to there not being a consistent definition in programming. c.f. "strong typing")